 4. Confirm that the installed stove and chimney connector are correct distances from nearby combustible material.
-See the clearance charts on pages 12 and 13.

 NOTE: Special slip pipes and thimble sleeves that form telescoping joints between sections of chimney connector are available to simplify installations.
 They can eliminate the need to cut individual connector sections.
 Consult your local dealer about these special pieces.